esurov/fun-with-WebRTC-part-1/2_skype-like/README.md

 # Let's Have Fun With WebRTC - Part 1
-Code sample from my [first article about WebRTC](nschoe.com).
+Code sample from my [first article about WebRTC](http://nschoe.com/articles/2015-02-14-Lets-Have-Fun-With-WebRTC-Part-1.html).
-This is a node.js implementation of a signalling server for WebRTC.
-It keeps track of the connected users, and generate unique tokens for the users to be called.

-## Instructions
-- First make sure you have nodejs and npm installed on the machine that will run the server.
-- Then install "websockets" with `npm install websockets`
+You will find a WebSockets-based signalling server, implemented in Haskell which is part of in-browser, Skype-like application.